emptymalei/research-notes/docs/_build/html/_sources/matter-stimulated/multi-frequency.txt

    :class: todo

    1. To actually make some sense here.
-I need to find out which approximation breaks down in Kelly's paper; Ref to admonition Which Approximation Breaks Down
+I need to find out which approximation breaks down in Kelly's paper; Ref to admonition Which Approximation Breaks Down.
+Check!
+   2. Use physical length scales to simplify/obscure the problem.
+Check!
+   3. How can small :math:`k` destroy the resonance of large :math:`k`? c.f., Kelly's PRD paper.

 Numerical Results